 Being aware of these common traps can save you a huge amount of money and hassle.
 They are easy to avoid if you know how to spot the signs, and easy to fall for if you don’t.

 15. Consider the Philippines as an alternative

 Many travellers flock to Thailand to relax on its idyllic islands and white sandy beaches, explore the stunning clear waters and experience the chaotic nightlife.
 It’s far from being the only country in the region to offer these things, however.

 The Philippines is fast emerging on the south-east Asia backpacker trail, and ticks all the same boxes.
 We spent two weeks hopping around its islands before we visited Thailand.
 The quality of ocean scenery and scuba diving sites were on another level.
 The nightlife was every bit as good.
 The beaches were more picturesque.
 And happily for our bank balances, the prices were a lot cheaper, with the exception of domestic transport.

-So if you’re worried about the cost of a trip to Thailand and looking for alternatives, the Philippines would be a great place to start.
-I will be writing soon about our itinerary there.
-Watch this space.
+So if you’re worried about the cost of a trip to Thailand and looking for alternatives, the Philippines could be a great place to start.

 If we had been prepared with all this knowledge before our visit, travelling Thailand on a budget would have been a lot easier!
 Hopefully it can help you make savings on your visit.

 Are you spending any time in Bangkok on your visit to Thailand?
-Check out my article about what we did there in a week.
+Check out our one week Bangkok backpacker’s itinerary.

-Do you have anything to add on money-saving in Thailand?
+Do you have anything to add on travelling in Thailand on a budget?
 Share your thoughts in the comments below.